Right now is a great time to quit smoking. Why? In as few as 20 minutes, you’ll start to feel the benefits.

 Fifteen years after your last cigarette, your risk for heart disease will be at the same level as that of a nonsmoker.
 Your risk of developing other conditions, such as arrhythmia, will also be reduced to normal levels.

 The long-term benefits of quitting smoking are significant and can increase life expectancy.
-According to the Centers for Disease Control and Prevention, nonsmokers live about 10 years longer than smokers.
+According to the , nonsmokers live about 10 years longer than smokers.
 Quit today, and you may live those extra years with a functional heart and healthy lungs, allowing you to stay active and feel great.

 Quitting smoking isn’t easy, but it’s definitely worth the struggle, and there are resources available to help you quit today.
 If you’re ready for the benefits of a smoke-free life, visit our Smoking Cessation Center for information on how to start on the path to quitting.
 Take advantage of the numerous articles and tools so you can stop smoking once and for all.